cmarqu/rancher-desktop/README.md

 container management to the desktop.
 It runs on Windows, macOS and Linux.
 This README pertains to the development of Rancher Desktop.
 For user-oriented information about Rancher Desktop, please see [rancherdesktop.io][home].
-For user-oriented documentation, please see [docs.rancherdesktop.io][docs].
+For developer-oriented documentation, please see [docs.rancherdesktop.io][docs].

 [home]: https://rancherdesktop.io
 [docs]: https://docs.rancherdesktop.io